Skip to main content Skip to page footer

 From Baierbrunn to Wolfratshausen

-The tour leads mainly along side roads and forest tracks and is suitable for touring bikes, mountain bikes or pedelecs.
+The route mainly follows side roads and forest tracks and is suitable for touring bikes, mountain bikes or e-bikes.

 Starting point: